kehantan/labbook/docs/IFA/dmso_plate.rst

 #.
 Add 100 uL of DMSO into well B2-G12 clear 96 well, v-bottom plate.
 #.
 Add 200 uL of compound stock solution into B1-G1.
 1 row for each compound.
 #.
 Transfer 100 uL from B1-G1 to B2-G2 with multichannel pipette.
 Mix well.
 #.
-Repeat the steps from B2-G2 to B10-G10.
-Last 2 columns reserve for virus control and cell only (vehicle control).
+Repeat previous steps for B2-G2 to B10-G10.
+Last 2 columns (B11-G12) reserved for virus control and cell only (vehicle control).
 #.
 Seal plate with parafilm and keep in -20 C.
 #.
 Remaining stock in eppendorf tube can be kept in -20 C.